cole-ruehle/6104-team-project/functional-design-beta.md

 * **purpose**: Let a viewer open and adjust an explorable graph view of nodes, including visible nodes, grouping, layout, filters, and optional highlighted paths.
 * **principle**: When a viewer opens a graph view over a set of nodes, they see those nodes laid out, can adjust filters and groupings, and optionally highlight a path.

-* **status**: ⚠️ **Graph visualization is implemented in frontend only (MultiSourceNetworkPage.vue using vis-network), but GraphExplorer as a backend concept with persistent state is NOT implemented.**
+* **status**: ⚠️ **Graph visualization is implemented in frontend only (MultiSourceNetworkPage.vue using vis-network), but GraphExplorer as a backend concept with persistent state is NOT implemented and NOT needed.**

 * **concept specification**: See [GraphExplorer Concept Design](design/concepts/GraphExplorer/GraphExplorer.md) for detailed implementation status.